 The trading prices of our Class B common stock and preferred stock have been and are likely to continue to be highly volatile and subject to wide fluctuations.
-Since our initial public offering, the closing sale price of our Class B common stock on the Nasdaq National Market ranged from \$8.56 to \$24.71 per share through June 30, 2005.
-Since our February 2005 follow-on offering, the closing price of our preferred stock on the Nasdaq National Market ranged from \$164.00 to \$267.00 per share through June 30, 2005.
+Since our initial public offering, the closing sale price of our Class B common stock on the Nasdaq National Market ranged from \$8.56 to \$24.71 per share through September 30, 2005.
+Since our February 2005 follow-on offering, the closing price of our preferred stock on the Nasdaq National Market ranged from \$164.00 to \$267.00 per share through September 30, 2005.
 Our stock prices may fluctuate in response to a number of events and factors, which may be the result of our business strategy or events beyond our control, including:

-- developments concerning proprietary rights, including patents, by us or a competitor; - announcements by us or our competitors of significant contracts, acquisitions, financings, commercial relationships, joint ventures or capital commitments; - registration of additional shares of Class B common stock in connection with a strategic transaction;

-- actual or anticipated fluctuations in our operating results; - developments concerning our various strategic collaborations; - lawsuits initiated against us or lawsuits initiated by us; - announcements of acquisitions or technical innovations; - potential loss or reduced contributions from distribution partners or merchant advertisers; - changes in earnings estimates or recommendations by analysts; - · changes in the market valuations of similar companies; and - changes in our industry and the overall economic environment.
+- developments concerning proprietary rights, including patents, by us or a competitor; - announcements by us or our competitors of significant contracts, acquisitions, financings, commercial relationships, joint ventures or capital commitments; - registration of additional shares of Class B common stock in connection with acquisitions; - · actual or anticipated fluctuations in our operating results; - developments concerning our various strategic collaborations; - · lawsuits initiated against us or lawsuits initiated by us; - · announcements of acquisitions or technical innovations; - potential loss or reduced contributions from distribution partners or merchant advertisers; - changes in earnings estimates or recommendations by analysts; - changes in the market valuations of similar companies; - · changes in our industry and the overall economic environment; - volume of shares of Class B common stock available for public sale, including on conversion of Class A common stock and preferred stock or upon exercise of stock options; - sales of stock by us or by our stockholders, including sales by certain of our executive officers pursuant to written pre-determined selling plans under Rule 10b5-1 of the Securities Exchange Act of 1934; and - · short sales, hedging and other derivative transactions on shares of our Class B common stock and preferred stock.